imagej/imagej.github.io/_pages/Hough_Circle_Transform.md

 #### *Export measurements to the results table*

-{% include thumbnail src='/images/pages/Results Output.png' title=' '%} This will output the results of the transform to the results table.
+{% include thumbnail src='/images/pages/Results Output.png' title=''%} This will output the results of the transform to the results table.
 The measurements exported are: 1) the X and Y coordinates of each centroid, 2) the radius (in pixels) of each circle, 3) the Hough score for each circle, 4) the number of circles found within that frame, 5) the actual resolution that the transform used (this is also effectively the highest Hough score possible), and 6) the frame in which the circle was found.

 If no circles were found in a frame, than that frame is excluded from the results table.

 Installing the Plugin
 ---------------------

-The Hough Circle Transform plugin is part of the [UCB Vision Sciences](UCB_Vision_Sciences ) library.
-To install it, you just need to [ add](How_to_follow_a_3rd_party_update_site#Add_update_sites ) the UCB Vision Sciences update site:
+The Hough Circle Transform plugin is part of the [UCB Vision Sciences](UCB_Vision_Sciences) library.
+To install it, you just need to [ add](How_to_follow_a_3rd_party_update_site#Add_update_sites) the UCB Vision Sciences update site:

 1\) Select {% include bc content='Help | Update...'%} from the Fiji menu to start the updater.

 2\) Click on *Manage update sites*.
 This brings up a dialog where you can activate additional update sites.

-3\) Activate the [UCB Vision Sciences](UCB_Vision_Sciences ) update site and close the dialog.
+3\) Activate the [UCB Vision Sciences](UCB_Vision_Sciences) update site and close the dialog.
 Now you should see additional jar files for download.

 4\) Click *Apply changes* and restart Fiji.

 You should now find the plugin under the sub-menu {% include bc content='Plugins | UCB Vision Sciences | Hough Circle Transform'%}.

-NOTE: Hough Circle Transform is only one of the plugins included in the [UCB Vision Sciences](UCB_Vision_Sciences ) suite.
+NOTE: Hough Circle Transform is only one of the plugins included in the [UCB Vision Sciences](UCB_Vision_Sciences) suite.
 By following these installation steps, you will be installing as well the rest of plugins in the suite.

 Acknowledgements
 ----------------